wendy-awe/PortentaH7_BirdRecognition/micstm/README.md

 2. Connect ST-LINK to PC via USB.
 3. Open **STM32CubeProgrammer** → choose **ST-LINK** → **Connect**.

-> If ST-LINK connects in the programmer, CubeIDE will also be able to debug.
+- If ST-LINK connects in the programmer, CubeIDE will also be able to debug.

-**Tip:** If you don’t have a breakout board, DFU may be simpler because accessing SWD pins on the Portenta headers is fiddly.
+- If don’t have a breakout board, DFU may be simpler because accessing SWD pins on the Portenta headers is fiddly.

 ---

 ## 3) Wire the microphone (INMP441, I²S)

-Wire the microphone module to the Portenta using the SAI1 Block A pins (or equivalent I²S pins on your breakout):
+Wire the microphone module to the Portenta using the SAI1 Block A pins (or equivalent I²S pins on breakout):

 | Mic pin        | Portenta (SAI1 Block A) | Notes                                        |
 | -------------- | ----------------------: | -------------------------------------------- |